|

 and to having their good name destroyed.

-Next is to design the boat to reduce the possibility of CO entering the
+Just as important is designing the boat to reduce the possibility of CO entering the

 has standards and technical reports that provide ways to reduce CO.